schwallergroup/Reinvent/README.md

 2. Clone this Git repository
 3. Open a shell, and go to the repository and create the Conda environment:

-        $ conda env create -f reinvent.yml
+        $ source setup.sh

 4. Activate the environment:

-        $ conda activate reinvent.v3.2
+        $ conda activate augmented_memory

-5. Use the tool.

 System Requirements
 -------------------

-* Python 3.7
+* Python 3.10
 * Cuda-enabled GPU
-* `REINVENT` has been tested on Linux
+* `Augmented Memory` has been tested on Linux

 Tutorials / `jupyter` notebooks
 -----
-There is another repository containing useful `jupyter` notebooks related to `REINVENT` called [ReinventCommunity](https://github.com/MolecularAI/ReinventCommunity).
+There is another repository containing useful `jupyter` notebooks related to `REINVENT` (Augmented Memory builds on this repository) called [ReinventCommunity](https://github.com/MolecularAI/ReinventCommunity).
 Note, that it uses a different `conda` environment to execute, so you have to set up a separate environment.